 Time-bound

 Goals with deadlines push you to be consistent.
 Having a clear time frame helps you make a plan.
+Creating a weekly schedule allows you to allocate time for each task and keep track of upcoming deadlines, ensuring you stay organized and on target.
 This plan keeps you moving towards your goal, leading to better time use.

 The Role of Time Management in Achieving Your Goals